harbour/core/README.md

     and C compiler) from your environment.
 Also remove any custom settings for your C compiler.
     Use only those documented in this file.
-    Follows some environment variable settings which are commonly believed by users to be useful, but which in reality are either not needed or not even used by Harbour build process and hbmk2.
+    Follows some environment variable settings which are often believed by users to be useful, but which in reality are either not needed or not even used by Harbour build process and hbmk2.
 7. Remove any Harbour build settings documented in [Build Options](#build-options).
-8. Try to do no or only small modifications at once to examples included in [Build Examples](#build-examples).
+8. Do no or only small modifications at once to the examples included in [Build Examples](#build-examples).
     If it doesn't work, fall back to documented examples _as is_.
 9. If everything fails and you are to report a build problem to Harbour